aim-uofa/AdelaiDepth/LeReS/README.md

 ## License

-For the LeReS project , it is liscensed under the Adobe Research License, see the [LICENSE file](LICENSE) for details.
+This project is under a non-commercial license from Adobe Research.
+See the [LICENSE file](LICENSE) for details.